 Transmission Fluid Leak

 Again, check the levels before moving off.
-You’ll need to go immediately to your local mechanic to prevent further damage.
+You’ll need to go swiftly to your local mechanic to prevent further damage.
 Stop and call for breakdown assistance if you notice the gears feeling jumpy or sluggish.

 Why Is My Car Leaking Water Underneath?
 Conclusion

-If you can establish that the liquid underneath your vehicle is indeed water, pure and simple, there shouldn’t be any problem.
+If you can establish that the liquid underneath your vehicle is indeed water, pure and uncomplicated, there shouldn’t be any problem.
 However, it may still be worth having the coolant system checked out if it’s near the front.
 Just to be on the safe side.